 Both machines also include Bluetooth wireless adjustable resistance built into the handlebars, so you don't have to stop your workout to change your resistance levels.
 This is a huge plus not found on many rowing machines, especially in this price range.

-One of the biggest comparisons that users make is between the Sole SR500 vs the Concept 2 rower.
-Both are priced right around $900 when they are on sale.
+One of the biggest comparisons that users make is between the Sole SR550 vs the Concept 2 rower.
+The former is priced right around $900 while the SR550 is around $1599 on sale.

-The Sole SR500 is about two inches longer, six inches narrower and 45 pounds heavier than the Concept 2 Model D. Maximum user weight is 515 lbs. on the Sole and 500 lbs. on the Concept 2 so about the same.
+The Sole SR550 is about two inches longer, six inches narrower and 45 pounds heavier than the Concept 2 Model D. Maximum user weight is 450 lbs. on the Sole and 500 lbs. on the Concept 2 so roughly the same.

 So Sole probably sits a bit below the Concept 2, but keep in mind that rowing machines are Concept 2's core business and they are the industry standard for excellence.
 Sole makes great rowing machines, but they focus more on their very popular treadmills, ellipticals and exercise bikes.